-As soon as possible.
+Now.
 If you act now, you're much more likely to get your aircraft fitted at a time that suits you.
 If everyone waits, there will be a very high demand for equipment and installers as the mandate comes closer.
+Remember that the grant scheme funding is finite.
+The scheme is 'first come, first served'.

-Talk to your avionics supplier and maintenance provider now, and make a plan to equip.
+Talk to your avionics supplier and maintenance provider now, and make a commitment to equip.